 Daytime – Dress in Layers – Everyone told me to plan to dress in layers, but it took a bit for me to understand what this truly meant.
 In Alaska, weather can change rather rapidly.
-It can go from sunny and warm to rain and cold in seconds.
+It can go from sunny and warm to rainy and cold in seconds.

 For our September cruise, I wore a layer of light silk thermals topped with either jeans or leggings on the bottom and a t-shirt and sweater or pullover on top.

-Over that when we went out, I would wear a waterproof, hooded jacket.
-Since we were later in the year and I am cold natured, I wore an insulated waterproof hooded coat.
+Over that, when we went out, I would wear a waterproof, hooded jacket.
+Since we were later in the year and I am cold-natured, I wore an insulated waterproof hooded coat.

-I also had a scarf and gloves with me at all times in my bag just in case. 🙂
+I also had a scarf and gloves with me at all times in my bag, just in case. 🙂

 Evenings – Again, consult your cruise itinerary for information on the evening schedule during your cruise.